JSeam2/Tora-Zilliqa/README.md

 #### 1. Top trading pairs

-* Write the user contract，the example contracts are **contracts/TopRequest.scilla**, **contracts/GeneralRequest.scilla**, **contracts/CrossChainInfoRequest.scilla** and **contracts/CrossChainTxnVerifyRequest.scilla**
+* Write the user contract，the example contract is in **contracts/TopRequest.scilla**.

   *  TopRequest.scilla is for the trial to fetch data on the top 100 trading pairs from the top 10 exchanges.
-GeneralRequest.scilla is for the general request to  fetch data from a general web api.
-CrossChainInfoRequest.scilla is for the trial to fetch cross-chain info data.
-CrossChainTxnVerifyRequest.scilla is for the trial to verify the existence of a cross-chain transaction.

   * Parameter Explanation